Exploring the "Rubik's Magic" universe: The puzzle

-The \textit{Rubik's Magic} puzzle (see Figure \ref{fig:black2x4} left) is composed by $8$ decorated square tiles positioned to form a $2\times 4$ rectangle.
+The \textit{Rubik's Magic} puzzle (see Figure \ref{fig:black2x4} left) consists of $8$ decorated square tiles positioned to form a $2\times 4$ rectangle.

-They are ingeniously connected to each other by means of nylon strings lying in grooves carved on the tiles and tilted at $45$ degrees \cite{basteleien:web}.
+They are ingeniously connected to each other by means of nylon strings lying in grooves carved on the tiles and tilted $45$ degrees \cite{basteleien:web}.

-The tiles are decorated in such a way that on one side of the $2\times 4$ original configuration we can see the picture of three unconnected rings, whereas on the back side there are non-matching drawings representing parts of rings with crossings among them.
+The tiles are decorated in such a way that on one side of the $2\times 4$ original configuration we can see the picture of three unconnected rings, whereas on the back side we find non-matching drawings representing parts of rings with crossings among them.

 The declared aim is to manipulate the tiles in order to correctly place the decorations on the back, which can be done only by changing the global outline of the eight tiles.